 Schedule II drugs are defined as:

-– a substance that has a high potential for abuse
+- A substance that has a high potential for abuse

-– a substance that has the potential to lead to psychological or physical dependence
+- A substance that has the potential to lead to psychological or physical dependence

-– a substance that is currently accepted for medical treatment in the United States but has severe restrictions
+- A substance that is currently accepted for medical treatment in the United States but has severe restrictions

-Two Most Commonly Abused Types of Opiates
+Abuse of Opiates: Two of the Most Commonly Abused

 If opiates are the mother of all Schedule II drugs, then Morphine is the mother of the opiates.
 It is the only opiate that is one-hundred percent derived from the poppy plant, and it is the substance by which all other painkillers are measured.
-Morphine is the key ingredient in most painkillers, and is only legal when obtained from a prescription.
-Morphine inspired the group of drugs commonly confused with opiates – opioids, the most commonly known of which would be heroin.
+Morphine is the key ingredient in most painkillers and is only legal when obtained from a prescription.
+Morphine inspired the group of drugs commonly confused with opiates – opioids, the most widely known of which would be heroin.

 Morphine has a high association with addiction.
 Not only does it have healing properties but it also creates a “body high,” inducing a sense of euphoria in its users.
 Abusing morphine is a common act.
-Those who abuse it tend to either take more than the prescribed dosage, crush it down in its pill form in order to snort it, or inject it into their bodies at a rapid rate.
+Those who abuse it tend to either take more than the prescribed dosage, crush it down in its pill form to snort it or inject it into their bodies at a rapid rate.
 By doing so, the user experiences an alleviation of pain, an increased sense of euphoria, and a potentially life-threatening dependence upon the substance.

 On the streets, morphine is referred to as M or Vitamin M, and it is revered for its potency.
 Although it has intensive healing properties, when abused, morphine has adverse effects on the mind’s ability to recall information.
 Withdrawal symptoms from morphine are infamous, including but not limited to vomiting, nausea, body shakes, aggression, and extreme fatigue.
 Furthermore, for those with little tolerance to the drug (regular morphine abusers can overdose on as much as 2,000mg, showing how progressively tolerant a user can become over a short course of time).

 Codeine is an opium-derivative commonly found in cough medicines.
-Codeine is a habit forming drug that can stop breathing in certain users, so its dosage must be monitored.
+Codeine is a habit-forming drug that can stop breathing in certain users, so its dosage must be monitored.
 You can find codeine in prescription medicines as common as Tylenol.
 It can lead to stomach discomfort and is a physically addicting drug.
 It can become habit-forming even from daily use.

 Because codeine is the most widely used, naturally occurring narcotic in medical treatment in the world, it is easily found and easily abused.
 It is not frequently abused, however, as it is a much less potent sister of morphine.
-Its effects are not as strong as morphine and they do not last as long.
+Its effects are not as strong as morphine, and they do not last as long.
 Nevertheless, the damage codeine can do to your internal organs and ability to breathe can be devastating, so do only take it as prescribed.

-Common misconceptions: Opiates vs. Opioids
+Common Misconceptions: Opiates vs. Opioids

-Drugs such as heroin are not actually opiates but opioids.
+Drugs such as heroin are not opiates but opioids.
 As unbelievable as it may sound, opioids were created by man to mirror opiates.
-Opioids are developed in a lab and created to appear structurally similar to that of morphine.
+Opioids are developed in a lab and designed to appear structurally similar to that of morphine.
 In other words, morphine truly is the drug that all other painkillers bow down to.